Philippine Data Privacy Act: A Beginner’s Guide

 Data Protection Act of Philippine at a Glance

-The Philippine Data Privacy Act is based on four General Data Privacy Principles – Transparency, Legitimate Purpose, Proportionality, and Accountability.
+The Philippine Data Privacy Act (DPA) is based on four General Data Privacy Principles – Transparency, Legitimate Purpose, Proportionality, and Accountability.
 These principles should govern the way organisations collect, use, and store personal data.

 Transparency entails organisations being clear with data subjects, or an individual whose personal information is being processed, about the purpose of collection and processing of personal data.